3 top law schools quit US News rankings over equity concerns

 Some critics have seen the U.S. News rankings as more a measure of privilege than educational quality.

-Walter Kimbrough, interim executive director of the Black Men’s Research Institute at Morehouse College, said that while elite universities have enough prestige to not need the rankings, other schools often feel pressure to compete and pursue metrics that do not necessarily serve prospective students well.
+While elite universities have enough prestige to forgo the rankings, other schools often feel pressure to compete, said Walter Kimbrough, interim executive director of the Black Men’s Research Institute at Morehouse College.
+They then pursue metrics that may not serve prospective students well.

 “The way you move up in the rankings is that you become more selective, which means you’re keeping more people out, particularly a diversity of people,” he said.